RibbonCommunications/webrtc-distant-js/step-by-step/heartbeat.md

 ```

 ### 3. Disabling
-You can disable Heartbeating by setting the `heartbeatInterval` property in the object passed to `createController` and setting its value to `0`.
+You can disable Heartbeating through the `heartbeatInterval` property of the object passed to `createController` by setting its value to `0`.

 ```javascript
 const session = await controller.createSession({